AlumnIQ/momentcfc/readme.md

 ## Compatibility

-To date, development has been done against Adobe ColdFusion 11, in particular giving preference to `dateTimeFormat()` and its masks.
-Adobe CF10 compatibility might be possible, but probably not as easy as Lucee and Railo.
+To date, development has been done against Adobe ColdFusion 10 and 11, in particular giving preference to `dateTimeFormat()` and its masks.
+Adobe CF9 compatibility might be possible, but probably not as easy as Lucee and Railo.
 Pull requests welcome in this department!

 ## Testing